Skip to main content

 What is a credit card billing cycle?

 A credit card billing cycle is a time period between statements when transactions post to your account.
 There’s a start date and closing date in each billing cycle.
-The transactions completed within that time period appear on the that statement.
+The transactions completed within that time period appear on the statement.
 Credit card statements include a due date for payment that usually falls around the same date each month.

-How long is your credit card billing cycle
+How long is your credit card billing cycle?

 What is the closing date on a credit card statement?